-On November 12, 2021, Gov. Michelle Lujan Grisham signed an executive order expanding eligibility for COVID-19 booster shots to all adults and extended the State's mask mandate until December 10, 2021.
+On November 12, 2021, Gov. Michelle Lujan Grisham issued an executive order expanding eligibility for COVID-19 booster shots to all adults.
+Individuals are required to wait at least six months after their second dose of the Moderna or Pfizer COVID-19 vaccines, or two months after a single-dose Johnson & Johnson COVID-19 vaccine.

-On October 15, 2021 Gov. Michelle Lujan Grisham announced that the state's mask mandate was extended through November 12, 2021.
+October 19, 2021 - Safety Precautions On October 15, 2021 Gov. Michelle Lujan Grisham announced that the state's mask mandate was extended through November 12, 2021.

-On September 15, 2021, the New Mexico Department of Health announced an extension of the State's mask requirement until October 15, 2021.
+September 21, 2021 - Safety Precautions On September 15, 2021, the New Mexico Department of Health announced an extension of the State's mask requirement until October 15, 2021.

-On August 17, 2021, Gov. Michelle Lujan Grisham announced that the state will temporarily re-implement a facemask mandate requiring all individuals to wear one when in an indoor public place.
+August 24, 2021 - Safety Precautions On August 17, 2021, Gov. Michelle Lujan Grisham announced that the state will temporarily re-implement a facemask mandate requiring all individuals to wear one when in an indoor public place.

-June 29, 2021 - Dona Ana County

-On June 22, 2021, the County Commissioners voted to rescind its mask mandate.
+June 29, 2021 - Dona Ana County On June 22, 2021, the County Commissioners voted to rescind its mask mandate.